blambeau/summaryse/README.md

-In many projects of mine including {https://github.com/blambeau/noe noe}, {https://github.com/blambeau/agora agora} or {https://github.com/blambeau/dbagile dbagile}, a common need is merge YAML files.
-Merging YAML files is complex because you need full control of how merging applies on specific tree nodes.
+In many projects of mine including {https://github.com/blambeau/noe noe}, {https://github.com/blambeau/agora agora} or {https://github.com/blambeau/dbagile dbagile}, a common need is to merge YAML files.
+Merging YAML files is difficult because you need full control of how merging applies on specific tree nodes.
 Summaryse solves this very effectively.

     # This is left.yaml
     left = YAML.load ...      # syntactically wrong, but to avoid Yard's rewriting